technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Feature (`src/features/{feature}/`)

 A feature is a self-contained, renderable, user-facing functionality, that is encapsulated and reusable on different pages.

+### Goals

-Our goal is to be able to remove a feature completely by removing its directory, without leaving unused code behind.
-We need to keep it as cohesive as possible.
-This should also allow more autonomy in feature development for different teams.
-A change in a feature should not implicitly break a different feature.
-You should be able to swap out a feature on a page without breaking other pages still using the old one.
+- Be able to remove a feature completely by removing its directory, without leaving unused code behind.
+- Allow more autonomy in feature development for different teams.
+- A change in a feature should not implicitly break a different feature.
+- You should be able to swap out a feature on a page without breaking other pages still using the old one.

+### How

+- We need to keep it as cohesive as possible - action creators, action types, selectors, components and everything else a feature needs should be in a corresponding feature directory.
+- Extract code into shared directories only when required by more than one feature and only if functionality is complex enough.
+- Always use one subtree in the global state: `state.features.{feature}`.
+Never access anything else from state directly.
+- Accept props from the page if there is external data that a feature doesn't have.

 ### Must not

 - A feature must not import from other features.
 - A feature must not import from pages.
 - A feature must not access any other state than `state.features.{feature}`.
+- A feature must export a reducer.
+- A feature must connect to the store.

 ### Must